thestarlab/thestarlab.github.io/software.md

 2006, 2008 and 2010, derived from nighttime remote sensing imagery constrained to city development statistics.

+- [Here](https://github.com/thestarlab/data) is a times seres of gridded datasets (1km spatial resolution, in ESRI Img) of PM2.5 concentration of the continental United States during 2001-2012; each of the dataset represents the average concentration of three sliding years.

 </div>

 <div class="pure-u-1 copy" markdown="1">